m-horsch/m-horsch.github.io/_solver/IDS_B.md

 }
 </style>

+Revised: 2026-08-06

 ### Abstract
 By preventing many (but not necessarily all) useless sequences of moves, an Enhanced version of Iterative Deepening Search is shown to be more effective than Simple IDS.
-Enhanced IDS is applied to a set of 100 randomly scrambled 3x3 Toroidals.
-The algorithm was given a time limit of 2 minutes, and was able to solve 99 of these examples.
-The average time used by Enhanced IDS to solve these examples was about 12.6 seconds.
+Enhanced IDS is applied to a set of 250 randomly scrambled 3x3 Toroidals.
+The algorithm was given a time limit of 2 minutes, and was able to solve all 250 examples.
+The average time used by Enhanced IDS to solve these examples was about 5.736 seconds.

 ### Details
 **Some sequences are not worth looking at.**